Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Operational (;/%) Precedences (For Human Eyes Only!)
 ;

-; This sentence is ignored. ; (Editorial)
+This-is-translated-to:Lisp. ; (Mathematical)

-% This sentence is translated to Prolog. ; (Logical)
+% This is translated to: Prolog. ; (Logical)

-This-is-translated-to-Lisp. ; (Mathematical)
+; This is ignored. ; (Editorial)

 ;
 ; Operational (;/%) Precedences (For Human Eyes Only!)
 ;

 ; This sentence is ignored. % This sentence is ignored.
 This-sentence-is-ignored.

 ; This sentence is ignored.
 This-sentence-is-ignored. % This sentence is ignored.

 % Prolog:

 % This sentence is translated to Prolog.
 %   This sentence is translated to Prolog.
 %   This sentence is translated to Prolog.
+This sentence is translated to Prolog.
 %       This sentence is translated to Prolog.
+This sentence is translated to Prolog.
 %   This sentence is translated to Prolog.
-This sentence is translated to Prolog.

 % This sentence is translated to Prolog. ; This sentence is ignored.
 % This sentence is translated to Prolog. ; This sentence is ignored.
 This-is-ignored.
 % This sentence is translated to Prolog. ; This sentence is ignored. % This sentence is ignored.
 % This sentence is translated to Prolog.
 This sentence is translated to Prolog. ; This sentence is ignored.
 % This sentence is translated to Prolog.
+This-is-translated-to-Prolog. ; This sentence is ignored.

 This-is-translated-to-Lisp. ; This sentence is ignored.

-This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
-This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
+This-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
-This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
-This-sentence-is-ignored.
+This-is-translated-to-Lisp. ; This sentence is ignored.
+This-is-ignored.
-This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
+This-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
-This-sentence-is-translated-to-Lisp.
-This-sentence-causes-a-formatting-error. ; (Only one Atom per line)
+This-is-translated-to-Lisp.
+This-causes-a-formatting-error. ; (1 Atom per Line)

 ;
 ; "Hello, World!", Defined